mufana/mufana.github.io/_posts/2017-07-15-PowerShell-And-Office365.md

 } # End Property Block
 ```

-Next we create a new psobject with the property block and add every object to the array.
-One object for each user.
+Now that I have all my properties sorted out, I have to create a new PSObject for each user in the userlist.
 (I can finally get to use that empty array!)

 ```powershell
 $Results += New-Object psobject -Property $properties